 WARNING!
 We do not relocate coyotes.
 It is against the LAW!

 One of the most challenging animals to trap for Nuisance Wildlife Trappers are the predators.
 Coyotes are smart and cunning.
 Before you do anything which to educate (train) the coyotes to avoid traps, please call us simply to discuss your situation.

 We charge a FLAT RATE TRAPPING FEE for Two (2) weeks of Coyote trapping.
 There is NO set up fee, NO per animal fee, NO need for an estimate or quote.

 The trapping fee is all inclusive: Ten (10) trips out every single day (Monday through Friday) to set the traps, check the traps and to remove any coyotes trapped.
 In the State of Georgia we are required by our license to check our traps every single day.
 No exceptions.
 Daily trap checking is important for many reasons:

 2) Humane to the coyotes but equally important

 3) It enables us to make the most out of your trapping dollars by our Professional Wildlife Technicians having the opportunity to reposition any traps that are not productive and refreshing the bait if necessary.

 Because of the sensitive nature of trapping & human curiosity – we are very particular of which coyote trapping jobs we will accept.
-The circumstances have to be right and we will never trap on a subdivision common ground.
-Only private property where access is controlled to the public.
+The circumstances have to be perfect and put human safety as he priority.

 WHAT TO EXPECT FROM PROFESSIONAL COYOTE TRAPPER: